 “Access to the attribute is not permitted because the attribute is owned by the Security Accounts Manager (SAM)”

-Several AD attributes cannot be set programmatically because they are managed by AD itself - trying to modify one of these triggers this error.
+Several AD attributes cannot be set via script.
+They are managed by AD itself - trying to modify one of these triggers this error.

 Add error on line 2: Unwilling To Perform The server side error is "Access to the attribute is not permitted because the attribute is owned by the Security Accounts Manager (SAM)."